 How do you do quality assurance of the education provision in a Multi-Academy Trust (MAT)?

 The policy should provide a clear framework for the standards that the MAT expects its academies to meet.
 This policy should be regularly reviewed to ensure that the standards remain up to date and relevant.
 It should include expectations related to curriculum, teaching and learning, assessment, resources, behaviour management and student welfare.
-Additionally, the policy should clearly define who is responsible for monitoring and reviewing standards, and provide details on how this process of self-review should be carried out.
-This will ensure that all academies within the MAT are held to the same quality standards, and that any necessary improvements can be identified and implemented in a timely manner.
+Additionally, the policy should clearly define who is responsible for monitoring and reviewing standards, and provide details on how this process of review should be carried out.
+This should ensure that all academies within the MAT are held to the same quality standards, and that any necessary improvements can be identified and implemented in a timely manner.

 In summary, the quality assurance of the education provision within a MAT should include a clear policy setting out expectations and a process for monitoring and responding to any issues.